samyarsadat/MC-Server-Config/mc_manifest_spec.md

 <br>

 ### CurseForge Resource Format
 Under the hood, [mc-image-helper](https://github.com/itzg/mc-image-helper) is used to download files from CurseForge.
-As a result, the required format is the same as with the `mc-image-helper curseforge-files` command, which is as follows:
+As a result, the required format is the same as with the `mc-image-helper curseforge-files` command.

 CurseForge projects (mods, resource packs, shader packs) can be specified with one of the following formats:
  - `<project ID>|<slug>:<file ID>`
  - `<project ID>|<slug>@<filename matcher>`